gideonatenaga-collab/Acode-live-server/readme.md

 ## Contributions

-This plugin is open source at </a href="https://github.com/hackesofice/Acode-live-server.git"> hear </a> We welcome all contributions.
+This plugin is open source at <a href="https://github.com/hackesofice/Acode-live-server.git"> hear </a> We welcome all contributions.
 Please ensure you include proper information in your pull request.

 > **Note**